unculture/creative-boilerplate/readme.md

 The `css/main.css` stylesheet mentioned above is compiled from the `src/sass/main.scss` entrypoint.

-The included `scss` file gives you an idea for how to structure your styling.
+The included `scss` file gives you an idea for how you could structure your SASS.

 ### Javascript